robdyke/r2d2/content/posts/2005-04-18-dont-mention-the-war.md

 guid: http://www.robdyke.com/bec/?p=13
 categories:
   - Brent East Campaigning
+tags:
+  - Election 2005
+  - Yasmin Qureshi
 id: 13
-title: Don&#039;t mention the war?
+title: Don't mention the war?
 url: /2005/04/18/dont-mention-the-war/
 ---
 The Guardian comment on the 'sssshhhh' today.
 You know, that little exercise in Middle East.
 [They say that](http://politics.guardian.co.uk/labour/story/0,9061,1462087,00.html) 'Many in Tony Blair's party who opposed the US-led invasion are keeping quiet about the issue now'.